kozyakin/kozyakin.github.io/README.md

 ## About me

-I am Victor Kozyakin, Principal researcher at the Higher School of Modern Mathematics, Moscow Institute of Physics and Technology.
+I am Victor Kozyakin, researcher at the Higher School of Modern Mathematics, Moscow Institute of Physics and Technology.

 More details see at my [Home Page](https://sites.google.com/view/kozyakin/en)